Pages from the book, "The Philosophy and Science of Health"--Dr.

 advice that promotes the progress of diabetes in their trusting supporters.

-are in fact scientifically worthless—as anyone who has ever tried
+in fact scientifically worthless—as anyone who has ever tried to

 which are actually very helpful to the diabetic.
 They promoted the use